4.4 Inclusive programmes for young people

 Quality assurance

-As for many other policies undertaken by the Governmental institutions, there is no publicly available information about evaluation processes and measurement of the quality of inclusive programmes and policies.
+As for many other policies undertaken by governmental institutions, there is no publicly available information about evaluation processes and measurement of the quality of inclusive programmes and policies.
+The lack of transparency and systematic reporting raises concerns regarding the effectiveness and impact of these initiatives.
+Without clear monitoring mechanisms, it remains uncertain whether these policies achieve their intended goals or require adjustments.